DINA-Web/collections-solr/README.md

 ### Building ###

 The Solr index is build into a Docker image and pushed to [Dockerhub](https://hub.docker.com/r/dina/collections-solr) using [Travis-CI](https://travis-ci.org/DINA-Web/collections-solr).
 The configuration for the image is found in the [Dockerfile](Dockerfile) and the Travis configuration is located in [.travis.yml](.travis.yml).

+### Deployment ###

+Once deplyed you'll need to update the index to reflect the new changes to the schema.
+This can be done manually by navigating to `server-url.com/solr`, selecting the `dina` core and trigger a full import on the `dataimport` page.

+**Note:** An import needs to be done as soon as the container been destroyed or updated since the data is stored inside the container.